dishsoftware/cmagneto/cmake/modules/CMagneto/README.md

     )
     ```

-7) If the project defines an executable target, which is considered as the entrypoint, call
+7) If the project defines an executable target, which is considered as the project entrypoint, call
     ```cmake
     CMagneto__set_project_entrypoint(EntrypointTargetName)
     ```